pckts/GroupPolicy-DisablePrintSpoolers/README.md

 # GroupPolicy-DisablePrintSpoolers
 (formerly called PrintParalysis)

+### This was created in relation to PrintNightmare

 Disables all printspoolers across the entire doamin enviornment

 This code is not functional as-is due to required GPO has been deleted at download source!